swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/chapter-51-set-up-label-studio.md

     the number of images in this chapter, which would force you to upload them in multiple batches.

+!!! warning "macOS: raise the open-file limit"

+    macOS shells typically allow a process to open only 256 files at once.
+Label Studio opens a temporary file for every uploaded image, so importing all 1,000 images can fail with `[Errno 24] Too many open files` even after setting `DATA_UPLOAD_MAX_NUMBER_FILES`.

+    Raise the soft limit in the same terminal before starting Label Studio:

+    ```sh title="Execute the following command(s) in a terminal"
+    ulimit -n 4096
+    DATA_UPLOAD_MAX_NUMBER_FILES=1000 label-studio
+    ```

+    The higher limit applies only to the current shell and the processes started from it.

 Label Studio will start on <http://localhost:8080>.
 Open the URL in your browser and sign up for an account.